Adyar, Karnataka

 Adyar is a suburb of Mangalore city in Karnataka, India.

 Geography

-Adyar is situated on the north bank of the Netravati River approximately 10km to the east of central Mangalore.
+Adyar is situated on the north bank of the Netravati River approximately 10 km to the east of central Mangalore.

 Adyar is north-west of the Pavoor Uliya island, which it is connected to via a footbridge.
 The footbridge is closed during monsoon season.
 Other local sites of interest include the Adyar Falls, a series of waterfalls.

 The 520m Harekala-Adyar road bridge was completed in April 2023, connecting Adyar to Harekala on the south side of the Netravati River and providing a source of water supply to the Mangalore region.

 National Highway 73 runs through Adyar.